There is no right way to write a novel — and that includes the writing program you employ.

 Scrivener is an app designed specifically for writing, organizing, and editing long-form projects such as novels, research papers, television scripts, and plays.
 Its interface combines a typical word processor with advanced file and folder organization; easy note, research, and reference tools; and other fantastic features we'll discuss below.

-The program itself can be purchased for a one-time fee of $45 USD for Mac or Windows or $19.99 USD for iOS (ex: iPad, iPhone, iPod Touch), though you can first download a full free-trial of the program that lasts for 30 working days.
+You can purchase the Scrivener program (*affiliate link) for a one-time fee of $45 USD for Mac or Windows or $19.99 USD for iOS (ex: iPad, iPhone, iPod Touch), though you can first download a full free-trial of the program that lasts for 30 working days.
 If you only use the program a few days a week, your free trial will last for months.

 If you think you may be interested in giving Scrivener a spin, take a look at some of the core features that I find to be its biggest selling points, helping me streamline my writing process and build better stories: